MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

 - **Sentiment**: Sentiment is a metric used to identify customer sentiment toward a product or a service.
 Sentiment groups the responses to a text-based question as positive, negative, or neutral.

 - **Customer Satisfaction (CSAT)**: CSAT is a metric used to measure the level of satisfaction customers have with a product or a service.
 CSAT is measured by responses to rating-type questions.
+The CSAT score is calculated on a scale of 1 to 5.
+If you create a question on a scale other than 1 to 5, the CSAT score is normalized as per the 1 to 5 scale.
+This helps in comparing various CSAT scores.

 Satisfaction metrics are defined at the project level.
 If you create a project from one of the ready-to-use project templates in Dynamics 365 Customer Voice, satisfaction metrics are already created and mapped to survey questions.
 However, you can add more metrics as needed.
 If you create a project from the **Blank** project template, you need to add satisfaction metrics and map them to the questions.